cncyd/cncyd.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a student pursuing my MSc in Finance at UBC Sauder.
-Although my academic pursuits keep me busy, I find solace and creativity in writing modern Chinese poetry, especially when I'm feeling reflective or introspective.
+<p class="has-line-data" data-line-start="2" data-line-end="3">I am a student pursuing my MSc in Finance at UBC Sauder.
+Although my academic pursuits keep me busy, I find solace and creativity in writing modern Chinese poetry, especially when I’m feeling reflective or introspective.</p>

-To share my passion for poetry with others and express my thoughts and emotions, I've created a blog dedicated to my modern Chinese poems.
-Through my blog, I hope to connect with readers who appreciate poetry and share my love for the Chinese language.
+<p class="has-line-data" data-line-start="4" data-line-end="5">To share my passion for poetry with others and express my thoughts and emotions, I’ve created a blog dedicated to my modern Chinese poems.
+Through my blog, I hope to connect with readers who appreciate poetry and share my love for the Chinese language.</p>

-Aside from personal expression, I also want to use my blog as a platform to challenge myself and improve my poem writing skills.
+<p class="has-line-data" data-line-start="6" data-line-end="7">Aside from personal expression, I also want to use my blog as a platform to challenge myself and improve my poem writing skills.
 By publishing my poems publicly, I feel more accountable for the quality of my work and the message I convey.
 I hope that my poems can resonate with readers and provide a unique perspective on modern life and emotions.
-Thank you for visiting my website and I look forward to sharing more of my work with you.
+Thank you for visiting my website and I look forward to sharing more of my work with you.</p>

 ### Contact me